romaricdrigon/EasyGallery/README.md

 ## License

-Feel free to use and abuse this, modify and redistributing and so on.
+Feel free to use and abuse, modify and redistributing and so on.
 I would be happy to hear from users!
 It uses jQuery, Galleria (and some plugins) under MIT license.